Yes Yes Yes: Australia’s Journey to Marriage Equality documents thirteen years of tireless campaigning for marriage equality in Australia.

 Since then, 5420 same-sex marriages have been registered in Australia, including 1094 in Queensland.

-AME Queensland Director Peter Black said the book is a “definitive chronicle of the journey to marriage equality, a journey which ultimately enriched our lives individually and as a nation.”
+AME Queensland Director Peter Black said the book is a “definitive chronicle of the journey to marriage equality, a journey which ultimately enriched our lives individually and as a nation.

 “But the narrative was always clear – that we could trust Australians to do the right thing.”

-Shirleene also spoke of the lesson learned from the process.
+Shirleene also spoke of lessons learned.

-“You look back at people like Bill Rutkin, the most modest and unassuming hero, the longest serving President of the Queensland AIDS Council under the government of Sir Joh Bjelke-Petersen.
+“You look back at people like Bill Rutkin, the most modest and unassuming hero.
+The longest-serving President of the Queensland AIDS Council under the government of Sir Joh Bjelke-Petersen.

 “You see that it was people like Bill who brought us to this position.